mirjak/draft-kuehlewind-shmoo-remote-fee/draft-kuehlewind-shmoo-remote-fee.md

    meeting minutes publicly available on the Internet."

-While the principle in RFC3935 is explicitly noting that this principle includes a requirement to open basically all our documents and documentation and making it accessible over the Internet, it was probably written with mainly having mailing interactions in mind when talking about participation.
+While the principle in RFC3935 is explicitly noting that this principle includes a requirement to open basically all our documents and documentation and making them accessible over the Internet, it was probably written with mainly having email interactions in mind when talking about participation.
 This document extends this principle to explicitly cover online participation at meetings.

 In order to fully remove barriers to participation, any free